keix/luna/README.md

 ### Create active session

-To get started, you need to define your "identifier" (such as handle or DID) and "password" within `identifier.json` located in `json` directory.
+To get started, you need to define your "identifier" (such as handle or DID) and "password" within `identifier.json` located in `atproto/client` directory.
 Open the `identifier.json` with your preferred text editor.
 The following example uses VIM.

 ```
- $ vi json/identifier.json
+ $ vi atproto/client/identifier.json
 ```

 Once your `identifier.json` is properly set up, you can initiate a session by executing the following command.